wix-prototypers/prototypers_prototype-loader-preview/README.md

     ></script>
 ```

-3. In your JS file Call the prototoypeLoader function **before preforming any other actions:
+3. In your JS file Call the prototoypeLoader function **before preforming any other actions**:

 ```Javascript
 protoypeLoader(type,delay)